Cloud Dancer: What Pantone's 2026 Color of the Year Means for Your Jewelry Collection

 How do I start a white gemstone collection?

-Begin with one signature piece - a bold moonstone pendant, baroque pearl necklace, or white sapphire ring.
+Begin with one signature piece, a bold moonstone pendant, baroque pearl necklace, or white sapphire ring.
 Then build layering essentials that complement your existing colorful gems.
 White and near-colorless stones act as neutrals, extending the wearability of your entire collection.

 Looking for Cloud Dancer-inspired pieces?
-Browse my curated Cloud Dancer collection - one-of-a-kind gemstones sourced from premier shows worldwide, ready to add that serene 2026 energy to your jewelry wardrobe.
+Browse my curated Cloud Dancer collection, one-of-a-kind gemstones sourced from premier shows worldwide, ready to add that serene 2026 energy to your jewelry wardrobe.